Fresno Bicycle Accident Lawyer

 - Facial Scarring: Lacerations, fractures, and scarring to the face are common in bicycle injury cases.
 When facial disfigurement is severe, it will often require cosmetic surgeries to restore appearance and function.

 Cyclists have little protection and will remain vulnerable to fatal injuries in a bike collision.
-The surviving family members of anyone who passed away as a result of someone else’s negligence can seek financial relief through a wrongful death claim.
-This type of case provides compensation for the tangible and intangible harms suffered by a family of the decedent.
+The surviving family members of anyone who passed away due to someone else’s negligence can seek financial relief through a wrongful death claim.
+This type of case compensates for the tangible and intangible harms suffered by the decedent's family.
 These include reimbursement of medical bills incurred before death, costs of a funeral and burial, lost inheritance, loss of consortium, loss of income for the household, emotional distress, mental anguish, and more.

 All too often, cyclists suffer serious injuries caused by the inattentiveness of drivers on the road.
 Always riding defensively and following the rules of the road are the best ways to protect yourself from harm's way and to prevent a cyclist collision.
 A critical step in protecting yourself financially is to purchase uninsured/underinsured motorist coverage on your automobile insurance policy.

 California operates under a system of comparative fault.
-This means an injured person will receive damages for their injuries reduced by the percentage of negligence apportioned to them.
+This means an injured person will receive damages for their injuries reduced by the percentage of negligence apportioned.
 For instance, if a cyclist is 20 percent responsible for their injuries, then they would be able to recover 80 percent of the compensation awarded due to the comparative negligence doctrine.
-Since insurance companies often use a cyclist’s unfamiliarity with comparative fault to diminish and devalue claims, it is essential to hire an injury lawyer to investigate the facts and evidence of the accident to properly determine liability.Statute of Limitations for a Bicycle Crash in California?
+Since insurance companies often use a cyclist’s unfamiliarity with comparative fault to diminish and devalue claims, it is essential to hire an experienced Fresno bicycle accident lawyer to investigate the facts and evidence of the accident to properly determine liability.What is the Statute of Limitations for a Bicycle Crash in California?

 I was cycling when I rode over a pothole which propelled me off my bicycle and caused a serious injury.
 What rights do I have?

 My child was injured while riding their bike.
 What are our options for recovery?

 What if I was in a bike crash and was not wearing a helmet.
 Do I still have a claim for a head injury I suffered?